jwrr/lued/README.md

 Feat - If multiline paste and current line is indented then delete leading-ws in paste buffer before pasting Doc  - READTHEDOCS.ORG
 Feat - on_event("event", handler); on_signal(id, handler)

-https://bootstrapstarter.com/bootstrap-templates/template-basic-bootstrap-html/
+Feat - Table at beginning of line, when lined up with previous line's start, causes indent https://bootstrapstarter.com/bootstrap-templates/template-basic-bootstrap-html/ Fix - alt+XW (cut-to-sow) bug when at eol
+Feat - alt+dn. delete up to but not include find string.
+Feat - alt+dn. if prev command was alt+dn then don't prompt Feat - alt_xn. repeated xn grows paste buffer.